 We have assisted public clients in litigating landmark consumer fraud cases against many of the largest financial services, health care and other companies in the United States.
 While many of our representations are confidential investigations, some of our cases are matters of public record.
 We have represented multiple public clients in civil law enforcement investigations aimed at the fraudulent lending practices that led to the financial crisis in 2008.
-We represented Mississippi in the landmark consumer fraud lawsuit against Standard & Poor’s over the misrepresentation of its business model responsible for mortgage-backed securities, which resulted in a $1.375 billion global settlement for 19 states, the District of Columbia and the United States Department of Justice.
-We represented the state of Nevada in a consumer fraud lawsuit against Bank of America over the servicing of approximately one-half million mortgages, securing financial payments, commitments to mortgage modifications and other relief valued at nearly $1 billion.
-Most recently, we secured an $800 million resolution for the United States Virgin Islands in connection with an enforcement action against Hess Oil for failing to meet its economic commitments and for violating environmental laws.
+We were counsel to the state of Nevada in a consumer fraud lawsuit against Bank of America over the servicing of approximately one-half million mortgages, securing financial payments, commitments to mortgage modifications and other relief valued at nearly $1 billion.
+We served as counsel to a co-lead state in the landmark consumer fraud lawsuit against Standard & Poor’s over the misrepresentation of its business model responsible for rating mortgage-backed securities, which resulted in a $1.375 billion global settlement for 19 states, the District of Columbia and the United States Department of Justice.
+Most recently, we represented the co-lead state and another state in the $864 million settlement achieved by 22 states and the U.S. Department of Justice with Moody’s Corporation, Moody’s Investor Services, Inc. and Moody’s Analytics, Inc. The Moody’s and S&P cases produced key industry reforms that guarantee greater transparency for consumers and divested the credit rating agencies of more than $2.2 billion for their conduct contributing to the national housing crisis and Great Recession.

 Our attorneys understand firsthand the needs of public clients.
 Many have spent much of their careers in public service or in the not-for-profit sector:

-- Some have worked at national public interest groups, prosecuting high profile constitutional civil rights and impact litigation, and at consumer advocacy organizations, developing legislative and regulatory campaigns on such issues as automobile safety and trade policy.
+- Our lawyers have worked for national public interest groups, where they prosecuted high-profile constitutional, civil rights and impact litigation, and at consumer advocacy organizations responsible for developing legislative and regulatory campaigns on such issues as automobile safety and trade policy.

 Currently, our Practice represents public clients in the following high-profile matters: